 Outside Snow Paint Recipe

-I wish I knew about this when I was little.
+I wish I had known about this when I was little.
 I would have had a ball painting the snow outside.
-It’s easy to make and the kids will have a great time painting the snow.
+It’s easy to make, and the kids will have a great time painting the snow.

-Put water in a spray bottle or plastic cups.
+Put water in a spray bottle or plastic cup.
 Add a couple of drops of food coloring to each container of water.
 Mix Well.
-If using spray bottles simply spray them onto the snow.
-If you are using plastic cups, use the snow as a cup holder and place each cup in the snow.
+If using spray bottles, simply spray them onto the snow.
+If you use plastic cups, use the snow as a cup holder and place each cup in the snow.
 Then use a paintbrush to paint the snow.

 Winter Sensory Bin Ideas